iknowthatnow.com - Web development news and tutorials

 1. CSRF verification failure

 Laravel generates a CSRF token for every user session, so ensure you have included the CSRF token field in all your HTML forms.
-Blade provides some convenient ways of adding the CSRF token field to your forms.
+Blade templates provide some convenient ways of adding the CSRF token field to your forms.

 <form action=“” method=“post”>